 In a way, yes, they are.
-But the differences between identity theft, credit card theft, and ID fraud can help you not only appreciate what each is but spot the risks to you and act accordingly.
+But the differences between identity theft, credit card theft, and ID fraud can help you appreciate what each is, spot the risks to you, and act accordingly.

 - We've highlighted the best password manager

 - Protect your privacy online with one of the best VPN services

 - These are the best anonymous browsers on the market

 This is perhaps the simplest definition.
 Identity theft is essentially self-descriptive - it means a person's details are stolen.
 That person might be an adult, a child, or even deceased.
 Identity theft relies on enough stolen data that someone can convincingly pose as the victim.

 These days, identity theft is mainly considered an online crime, but there are plenty of offline methods to steal an identity.
 For example, an identity thief might check your rubbish for discarded statements and other financial information.
 They might steal your post to learn information about you.
 Thieves can also steal what they need from your wallet or purse.
 Driving license, credit card, a membership card for a public body - these are enough to learn enough about you to take out credit in your name.